On the automorphism groups of Frobenius Groups: The automorphism groups

-{\bf Remark.} Although we have already characterized the normaliser $\N_{\GL(V)}(H)$ (refer to Proposition~\ref{Nor}), the structure of $\N_{\GL(V)}(H)$ can not be completely determined because there are many different ways to embed $H$ as a subgroup into $\GL(V)$ such that $G$ is a Frobenius group when $|H|$ is arbitrarily large.
+{\bf Remark.} Although we have already characterized the normaliser $\N_{\GL(V)}(H)$ (refer to Proposition~\ref{Nor}), we can not completely determine the structure of $\N_{\GL(V)}(H)$ because there are many different ways to embed $H$ as a subgroup into $\GL(V)$ such that $G$ is a Frobenius group when $|H|$ is arbitrarily large.

 0.1in We end this subsection by presenting several groups to explain the above remark.